manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-users-accounts/manage-db-users-accounts.md

     Click **OK** to grant the selected role.

 1. The **Roles** tab displays the *APPDEV* role and **Default** column selected.
-    Click **Admin Option** for the role *APPDEV*.
+    Click **Admin Option** for both *APPDEV* and *CONNECT* roles.
 This option enables the user to grant roles to other users and roles in the container.

     ![Grant roles](./images/pdb-users-10-user-role-with-admin.png " ")